evelina-addressya/vegetarian-recipes/README.md

 ## Cooking

-4. Heat a wok over a high flame and add 1 tbsp of the oil.
+1. Heat a wok over a high flame and add 1 tbsp of the oil.
-5. Add the peppers and stir-fry until hot and slightly cooked, but still crisp.
+2. Add the **peppers** and stir-fry until hot and slightly cooked, but still crisp.
-6. Remove and set aside.
+3. Remove and set aside.
-7. Reheat the wok over a high flame.
+4. Reheat the wok over a high flame.
-8. Add the remainder of the oil and swirl it around.
+5. Add the remainder of the oil and swirl it around.
-9. Add the marinated soya chunks and stir-fry to separate the pieces.
+6. Add the marinated **soya chunks** and stir-fry to separate the pieces.
-11. Add the garlic and ginger and stir-fry until they smell delicious.
+7. Add the **garlic** and **ginger** and stir-fry until they smell delicious.
-12. Add the black beans and stir a few times until you can smell them.
+8. Add the **black beans** and stir a few times until you can smell them.
-13. Add the ground chillies and return the peppers to the wok.
+9. Add the **ground chillies** and return the peppers to the wok.
-14. Continue to stir-fry until the soya chunks looks tasty and everything is sizzlingly delicious.
+10. Continue to stir-fry until the soya chunks looks tasty and everything is sizzlingly delicious.
-16. Season with salt to taste.
+11. Season with salt to taste.
-17. Stir in the spring onions.
+12. Stir in the **spring onions**.
-18. Turn off the heat and stir in the sesame oil.
+13. Turn off the heat and stir in the **sesame oil**.
-19. Serve with rice.
+14. Serve with rice.